N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-L/Components-Sensors/Crash-Sensor.md

-# Crash Sensor using Lorfi-W
+# Crash Sensor using Lorfi-L

 # Description